EdoardoZappia/Cloud_exam/advanced/ex1/README.md

 `initial_setup.sh`: loads modules, disables problematic stuff, installs Kubernetes, installs utils, initialize the cluster, install Helm and tmux.

-`deploy_nextcloud.sh`: applies the Local Path Provisioner and the PVs and PVCs, install MetalLB and applies the configuration, applies the secrets and installs the Nextcloud Helm chart.
+`deploy_nextcloud.sh`: applies the PVs and PVCs, install MetalLB and applies the configuration, applies the secrets and installs the Nextcloud Helm chart.

 `values.yaml`: defines the settings of: Nextcloud, Nginx, PostgreSQL, Redis and other settings.